 Just don't forget which one you use for your eyeglasses...
 "8~)

-Before using a "cleaned mold," it might be a good idea to pre-mold with some cocoa butter (if you have it).
+Before using a "cleaned mold," it might be a good idea to pre-mold with some cocoa butter.

-Simply fill the cavity with melted cocoa butter.
-(Need some?
-Look under "Cocoa & Vanilla" right here Raw Organic Cacao).
-Then freeze it for about 15 minutes per quarter-inch thick.
-Pop the cold cocoa butter from the mold..., let the mold warm up and you are ready to use the rest of your chocolate candy mold tips.
+Once you have it, simply fill the cavity with melted cocoa butter, then freeze it for about 15 minutes per quarter-inch thick.
+Pop the cold cocoa butter from the mold..., let the mold warm up to room temperature, and you are ready to use your chocolate candy molds.